google/zetasql/docs/datetime_functions.md

 See [Time zone definitions][datetime-timezone-definitions] for information on how to specify a time zone.

-The current date and time is recorded at the start of the query statement which contains this function, not when this specific function is evaluated.
+The current date and time value is set at the start of the query statement that contains this function.
+All invocations of `CURRENT_DATETIME()` within a query statement yield the same value.

 **Return Data Type**